 Electronic Drafter Employment Estimates

-There were about 27,400 jobs for Electronic Drafter in 2016 (in the United States).
+In 2016, there was an estimated number of 27,400 jobs in the United States for Electronic Drafter.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Electronic Drafter by 2026.
 Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 The states with the most job growth for Electronic Drafter are Nevada, Colorado, and Vermont.
 Watch out if you plan on working in Washington, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Electronic Drafter ranges between $36,660 and $99,240.

 Electronic Drafters who work in District of Columbia, Washington, or Vermont, make the highest salaries.

 How much do Electronic Drafters make in each U.S. state?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Electronic Drafters: